bulivlad/java-api/README.md

 # Dependencies

-This project only depends on Gson to perform the deserialization/serialization between JSON and Java objects.
+This project only depends on Gson to perform the deserialization/serialization between JSON and Java objects and Lombok to remove boilerplate code.

 # Licence